NattanSilva/restaurant-elysia-api/README.md

 bun run dev
 ```

-Open http://localhost:3333/ with your browser to see the result.
+Open <code>http://localhost:3333</code> with your browser to see the result and use <code>http://localhost:3333/openapi</code> route to see the api documentation.